gravitational/workshop/firedrills.md

 node-1$ sudo iptables-save
 ```

-As we’ve found, misconfigured `firewalld` is quite often the reason the traffic gets blocked.
-You can check whether `firewalld` is running using the following commands:
+As we’ve found, misconfigured firewall is quite often the reason the traffic gets blocked.
+This applies not just to `firewalld` (which is more common on CentOS/RHEL) but to other table manipulation tools like `ufw` (most commonly used on Ubuntu), `csf` and more recent `nftables`.

+If we take `firewalld` for instance, you can check whether it is running using the following commands:

 ```bash
 node-1$ sudo systemctl status firewalld